2020s in the United Kingdom

-2020s in United Kingdom history refers to significant political and societal historical events in the United Kingdom in the 2020s, presented as a historical overview in narrative format.
+Events from the decade 2020s in the United Kingdom.

 Premiership of Boris Johnson (2020-2022)

 Boris Johnson announces his pending resignation outside 10 Downing Street on 7 July 2022; he left office on 6 September.

 Less than two months after the 2019 general election, cases of COVID-19 had reached the UK, and Boris Johnson himself was hospitalised with the disease in March 2020.
 The government responded to the pandemic in March 2020 by enacting emergency powers and widespread societal measures including several lockdowns, and approved a vaccination programme which began in December 2020.
 Reception for Johnson's leadership during the COVID-19 pandemic was mixed.
 The media later reported that there had been social gatherings by the Conservative Party and government staff which contravened COVID-19 restrictions.
 Johnson was personally implicated, and he, his wife Carrie Johnson, and the Chancellor of the Exchequer Rishi Sunak, were given fixed penalty notices by the police in April 2022, becoming the first prime minister to be sanctioned for a criminal action while in office.
 Public dissatisfaction over the events led to a decline in public support for Johnson, the government led by him, and the Conservative Party as a whole.

 The publishing of the Sue Gray report in May 2022 and a widespread sense of dissatisfaction led in June 2022 to a vote of confidence in his leadership among Conservative MPs, which he won.
 In late June 2022, the Conservative MP Chris Pincher resigned as deputy chief government whip after an allegation was made that he had sexually assaulted two men.
 Johnson initially refused to suspend the whip from him, and his spokesperson said Johnson had not been aware of "specific allegations" against Pincher.
 On 4 July, Johnson's spokesperson said that Johnson was aware of allegations that were "either resolved or did not proceed to a formal complaint" at the time he appointed him.
 Several ministers resigned on 5 July, including Sunak and health secretary Sajid Javid.
 Following dozens of government resignations, Johnson announced on 7 July his intention to resign.
 Voting in the July–September 2022 Conservative Party leadership election took place between 13 July and 2 September.
 After a series of MP ballots, the list of candidates was narrowed down to Liz Truss, who served as Foreign Secretary and Minister for Women and Equalities under Johnson's leadership, and Rishi Sunak, who served as Chancellor of the Exchequer until 5 July.